richelbilderbeek/dlip/report/README.md

 * They have very accurate predictions and outcomes.
 * You can train them in things computers couldn't do before.
+* You can get them to discover very complex patterns in large datasets.

 ### cons